godotengine/godot-docs/classes/class_meshtexture.rst

 | *Getter* | get_mesh()      |
 +----------+-----------------+

-Set the mesh used to draw.
+Sets the mesh used to draw.
 It must be a mesh using 2D vertices.